 * Scattered, larger trees, with emergents rising above the canopy;

-* Trees include semi-deciduous species (Brachychiton species) or conifers (Callitris species);
+* Trees include semi-deciduous species, like Brachychiton species, Leichhardt bean, velvet bean-tree, or conifers (Callitris species);

 * Small average leaf size of canopy trees.
 Leaves are often hard and blunt-tipped;